Douyemiene/Douyemiene/README.md

 ### Hi there, I'm Victor

-I'm a backend engineer who currently works with JavaScript
+I'm a backend engineer who currently works with JavaScript.
+You can contact me at sofiriamgbara@gmail.com

 - 🌱 I’m currently learning about:
 - Data Structures and Algorithms